kovidgoyal/calibre/manual/conversion.rst

 The transforms that act on the XHTML output are where all the work happens.
 There are various transforms, for example, to insert book metadata as a page at the start of the book, to detect chapter headings and automatically create a Table of Contents, to proportionally adjust font sizes, et cetera.
-It is important to remeber that all the transforms act on the XHTML output by the *Input Plugin*, not on the input file itself.
-So, for example, if you ask calibre to convert an RTF file to EPUB, it will first be converted to XHTML internally, the various transforms will be applied to the XHTML and then the *output plugin* will create the EPUB file, automatically generating all metadata, Table of Contents, et cetera.
+It is important to remember that all the transforms act on the XHTML output by the *Input plugin*, not on the input file itself.
+So, for example, if you ask calibre to convert an RTF file to EPUB, it will first be converted to XHTML internally, the various transforms will be applied to the XHTML and then the *Output plugin* will create the EPUB file, automatically generating all metadata, Table of Contents, et cetera.

 You can see this process in action by using the debug option |dbgi|.
 Just specify the path to